A multimodal stress detection dataset with facial expressions and physiological signals: Limitations and future works

 \section{Limitations and future works}

-We collected data in laboratory conditions, and the below items are the limitations of our stress detection dataset: \begin{itemize} \item Not all of the dataset is covered by stress labels.
-Unlabelled data does not necessarily imply a lack of stress; it just means that we did not decide to collect the labels in assumed low-stress tasks.
+We collected data in laboratory conditions, and the following items are the limitations of our stress detection dataset: \begin{itemize}

+\item Not all of the dataset is covered by self-reported stress level labels.
+Unlabeled data do not necessarily imply a lack of stress; it just means that we did not decide to collect the labels in assumed low-stress tasks.
 However, we asked participants to let us know if they experienced the onset of stress in low-stress tasks.
-Except for one participant, every subject did not experience stressful moments in the low-stress tasks. \item The stress labels have granularity of 2-minutes.
-Finer, granularity can lead to recall bias\cite{tarrant1993effects}. \item This dataset is primarily focused on labeling acute stress among participants and does not consider chronic stress as a factor in the participants.
-There is not sufficient research on chronic stress detection using biometric signals. \item We conducted a laboratory setting for stress detection and the participants may experience some stress due to the new environment.
-However, we asked the participants to read magazines under task 1 to mitigate the newcomer's socialization through the Lens of Stress effect\cite{allen1999newcomer}. \end{itemize}
+Except for one participant, none of the subjects experienced stressful moments in the low-stress tasks. \item The self-reported stress levels have a granularity of 2 minutes.
+Finer granularity can lead to recall bias \cite{tarrant1993effects}. \item This dataset is primarily focused on labeling acute stress among participants and does not consider chronic stress as a factor in the participants.
+There is no sufficient research on chronic stress detection using physiological signals. \item We conducted a laboratory setting for stress detection, and the participants may experience some stress due to the new environment.
+However, we asked the participants to read magazines under task 1 to mitigate the newcomer's socialization through the Lens of Stress effect \cite{allen1999newcomer}. \item Our study primarily measures arousal rather than stress, as the tasks involved do not incorporate high stakes or a significant audience.
+Future research could benefit from incorporating these elements to elicit genuine responses to stress. \end{itemize}